sussol/mobile/README.md

 # mSupply Mobile

-Cross-platform mobile application designed and developed by [Sustainable Solutions](http://sussol.net).
-Integrates with [mSupply](https://www.msupply.org.nz/) to provide accessible and user-friendly offline-first electronic inventory control for medical stock.
+Cross-platform, offline-first mobile application designed and developed by [Sustainable Solutions](http://sussol.net).
+Integrates with [mSupply](https://www.msupply.org.nz/) to provide accessible and user-friendly electronic inventory control for medical stock.
 Open-source and free-to-use, mSupply Mobile is designed and built with a specific focus on the needs of developing countries.

 ## Features